 Cyber Crimes Unit Investigator Intern

-Position: Investigator
+POSITION: Investigator

-Department: Cyber Crimes Unit
+DEPARTMENT: Cyber Crimes Unit

-Job Category: Law Enforcement, Digital Forensics
+JOB CATEGORY: Law Enforcement, Digital Forensics

-To perform this position successfully, an individual must be able to perform each essential function of the position satisfactorily.
-The requirements listed in this document are representative of the knowledge, skill, and/or ability required.
+To perform this position successfully, an individual must be able to perform each essential function.
+The requirements listed in this document are representative of the knowledge, skill, and/or abilities required.
 St. Joseph County provides reasonable accommodations to qualified employees and applicants with known disabilities who require accommodation to complete the application process or perform essential functions of the job unless those accommodations would present an undue hardship.

 Incumbent serves as an Investigator for St. Joseph County Cyber Crimes Unit, responsible for investigating criminal cases on behalf of both defense of those accused of crimes as digital forensic examiners.
 Students will acquire, parse, and analyze information from digital evidence involved in activate case investigations and pending prosecutions, while learning the process of digital analysis and investigation.
 Students may also be exposed to learning experiences related to cyber forensics, digital investigations, and forensics research.